gramineproject/gramine/CHARTER.rst

         existing Committers.
 A Committer may be removed by a majority approval of the other existing Committers.

-d.
-Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.
+4. Participation in the Project through becoming a Contributor and Committer is open to anyone so long as they abide by the terms of this Charter.

-e.
-The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.
+5. The TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Committer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.

-f.
-The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
+6. The TSC may elect a TSC Chair, who will preside over meetings of the TSC and will serve until their resignation or replacement by the TSC.
 The TSC Chair, or any other TSC member so designated by the TSC, will serve as the primary communication contact between the Project and the Confidential Computing Consortium Fund of The Linux Foundation.

-g.
-Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include:
+7. Responsibilities: The TSC will be responsible for all aspects of oversight relating to the Project, which may include:

    i. coordinating the technical direction of the Project;